-May 29, 2024 Expands F.S. §177.073 relating to Platting and Subdivisions.
+May 29, 2024 Expands Florida Statute §177.073 relating to Platting and Subdivisions.

-- Allow issuance of residential subdivisions or planned community's building permits prior to recording the final plat. - The two-step process to be established by October 1, 2024.
+- Allow issuance of residential subdivisions or planned community's building permits before a final plat is recorded. - A two-step process to be established by October 1, 2024.